-The Student PIRGs’ New Voters Project is America’s oldest and largest nonpartisan youth voter mobilization program.
+California Student Vote is a project of the Student PIRGs’ New Voters Project, which is America’s oldest and largest field-based nonpartisan youth voter mobilization program.
 The Student PIRGs’ New Voters Project, a 501(c)(3) organization with 4945(f) status, has run peer-to-peer young voter mobilization drives to turn out the youth vote on college campuses for more than 25 years.
 The New Voter’s Project does not endorse, either explicitly or implicitly, a political candidate or political party for elected office.
 Our goal is to engage as many students as possible in each and every election cycle in order that our generation be represented in the political process, regardless of ideology or political affiliation.
-Our goal this election is to help register 100,000 students to vote and make 250,000 get out the vote contacts.

 CALPIRG Education Fund: With public debate around important issues often dominated by special interests pursuing their own narrow agendas, CALPIRG Education Fund offers an independent voice that works on behalf of the public interest.
 We investigate problems, craft solutions, educate the public, and offer meaningful opportunities for civic participation.
 We aim to serve all people of California.
 CALPIRG Education Fund has several decades of experience working to improve civic participation in our democracy, through both policy development and advocacy as well as direct outreach and engagement efforts.